 Note 1 Full analysis of the revenue streams for Cerillion plc can be found in the segmental reporting disclosure note 2.
-Note 2 Adjusted earnings before interest depreciation and amortisation ("EBITDA") is calculated by taking operating profit and adding back depreciation & amortisation, share- based payment charge and exceptional items.
+Note 2 Adjusted earnings before interest, tax, depreciation and amortisation ("EBITDA") is calculated by taking operating profit and adding back depreciation & amortisation, share-based payment charge and exceptional items.
 Note 3 Adjusted profit before tax is calculated after adding back amortisation of acquired intangible assets, share-based payment charge and exceptional items.
 Note 4 Revenue derived from software licence, support and maintenance, Software-as-a-Service ("SaaS") and third-party sales.
 Note 5 Recurring revenue includes annualised support and maintenance, managed service and Skyline revenue.
-Note 6 Back order book consists of £25.1m of sales contracted but not yet recognised at the end of the reporting period plus £5.9m of annualised support and maintenance revenue.
-It is anticipated that 75% of the £25.1m of sales contracted but not yet recognised as at the end of the reporting period will be recognised within the next 12 to 18 months.
+Note 6 Back order book consists of £34.9m of sales contracted but not yet recognised at the end of the reporting period plus £7.2m of annualised support and maintenance revenue.
+It is anticipated that 75% of the £34.9m of sales contracted but not yet recognised as at the end of the reporting period will be recognised within the next 12 to 18 months.
 Note 7 Adjusted earnings per share is calculated by taking profit after tax and adding back amortisation of acquired intangible assets, share-based payment charge and exceptional items and is divided by the weighted average number of shares in issue during the period.
 There is no tax impact relating to these items.
-Note 8 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
-Gartner research publications consist of the opinions of Gartner's research organization and should not be construed as statements of fact.
-Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.